Are Las Vegas Pools Heated in Winter? (List of 22 Heated Pools)

 Not all Vegas hotels and pools are listed here.
 If you don’t see your hotel, try their website or just give them a call.
 For the more popular hotels, it’s most likely their pool will be heated or they’ll have an indoor option specifically for winter.

 If swimming in the pool is top on your list of must-dos in Las Vegas, it’s best to plan where and how you’ll do that.
-The best option is to come in the summer months.
+The best option is to come in the summer months during what is officially known as the Las Vegas pool season.
 If you want to come in the winter, your pool options are more limited.

 For the rest of the hotels both on the strip and off, you’ll need to either do some research online or just call the hotel and ask.
 Most hotels won’t allow you in the pool unless you’re a guest of the hotel or a guest of someone staying there, so keep that in mind as well.
 You can’t just jump over to the hotel’s pool beside you, although some hotels will let you use their pool if you purchase a day pass.